Hedda Stiernstedt: Early life and career beginnings

 In 2015, she played the leading role in the film Unga Sophie Bell.
 She also appears in the music video for the song "Addicted to You" by Avicii.

 2017–2021: Vår tid är nu

 Since 2017, she has been cast in the role of Nina Löwander in the drama series Vår tid är nu (English title: The Restaurant), broadcast on SVT.
 In 2018, she won a Kristallen award in the category "Best actress in a TV drama", for her role as Nina.

 Media image

 In 2020, Stiernstedt was awarded the honorary prize for being the best dressed woman in Sweden at Swedish Elle Magazine's Fashion Gala.
 She was also ranked in a survey conducted by Storytel as having the fourth hottest voice in Sweden.

 Personal life

-Family and relationships

 Stiernstedt revealed that she had planned to marry in the summer of 2020, but due to the COVID-19 pandemic, the wedding was postponed.
-The couple then married in secret during 2021 on the french countryside.
+The couple then married in secret during 2021 in the French countryside.